Family Says Moon Township Care Facility Is Quarantining Residents For Far Too Long

 This week, they learned the quarantine is being extended until the beginning of October.

 “It doesn’t seem as if everybody should have been sequestered to their room,” Welch said.
-“It seems to me, the people who were testing positive should have been kept to their rooms.”READ MORE: Heavy Smoke Forces Evacuation At The Westin Pittsburgh On Liberty Avenue
+“It seems to me, the people who were testing positive should have been kept to their rooms.”READ MORE: PennDOT And Partners Promote Safety Ahead Of Rescheduled St. Patrick's Day Parade

 Traditions Management runs Apple Blossom.
 They confirmed to KDKA that one resident tested positive and then another at their Moon facility.